ataanuuu/tradebacktest/README.md

 # TradeBacktest

-Welcome to the main repository for TradeBacktest, developed by the Finance and Analytics Club at IIT Kanpur.
+Welcome to the main repository for TradeBacktest

 ## Getting Started